lhqg/selinux_springboot/README.md

 ## Introduction

-This SELinux policy module aims to prevent a Springboot (daemon/background) application to perform unexpected actions on a Linux host.
+This SELinux policy module aims to prevent a Java Spring Boot (daemon/background) application to perform unexpected actions on a Linux host.

 It should be used when the Springboot application is possibly exposed to a world full of *bad guys*.